safdar-azeem/commit-master/README.md

 gitstash ["stash title"]
 ```

-The Git commands work with the repository of the currently opened project. `filebundle` works with the current folder, whether or not it is a Git repository.
+Git commands work with the repository of the current project. `filebundle` works with the current folder whether or not it is a Git repository.

 ## Automatic Git Initialization

-If the current project is not a Git repository, an interactive terminal asks:
+If the current project is not a Git repository, Commit Master asks:

 ```text
 Git is not initialized in this project.
 Initialize it now?
 (Y/n)
 ```

-Press Enter or answer Yes to initialize Git in the current directory and continue the original command automatically.
+Press Enter or answer Yes to initialize Git and continue the original command.
 Answer No to cancel without changing the project.

-CI, redirected input, and other non-interactive environments never initialize Git or wait for input.
-They ask you to initialize Git before running Commit Master.
-Git identity is never created or changed automatically.
+Non-interactive environments such as CI never initialize Git or wait for input.

-This initialization flow applies to the normal current-repository commands. `gitbundle` workspace discovery and explicit repository paths never initialize a directory; they only use Git repositories that already exist. `filebundle` never checks for, initializes, or uses Git.
-After confirmation, the original command continues automatically in the newly initialized repository.
+`gitbundle` workspace discovery and explicit repository paths only use repositories that already exist. `filebundle` never checks for or initializes Git.

 ## Automatic File Commits

-Use `gitauto` inside your project to commit every current file change separately:
+Use `gitauto` to commit every current file change separately:

 ```bash
 gitauto